Things to do in Colmar

 Toy museum

-This museum is located in the middle of the town center and has a collection of over 1000 toys from 19th century up to present day, coming from the whole world !
+This museum is located in the middle of the town center and has a collection of over 1000 toys from the 19th century up to present day, coming from the whole world !
 This museum will appeal to both children and adults.
 It will take you on a journey through time and space to discover the evolution of toys over time.
 There is a wide range of exhibited toys, from Barbie dolls to robots, board games, video games and Legos.
 You will necessarily find the toys you used to play with, a nostalgic move to your childhood is guaranteed !
 Moreover, temporary exhibitions on different topics, and entertaining and interactive animations such as puppet shows are offered there.
-You can also play with several games as well.
+You can also play several games as well.
 The entry price is 5€ for adults.

 Toy museum © pinterest.com